The In Between: Plot

 Shannon helps Tessa try to channel Skylar after reading several books.
-First they try with a planchette, scrying, and instrumental trans-communication Electronic voice phenomenon which, unbeknownst to them, works on the TV.
-Getting in her adoptive mother’s car, the built-in GPS shows her the same route she had scribbled on her SAT sheet.
-So, she blows off returning the car, following the route, arriving to the In Between author Doris she met in the hospital.
-She suggests Tessa seek him where they had their strongest moments.
+First they try with a planchette, scrying, and instrumental trans-communication Electronic voice phenomenon.
+The built-in GPS in her adopted mother's car shows Tessa the same route she had scribbled on her SAT sheet.
+So, she blows off returning the car to follow it, arriving to 'The In Between' author Doris she met in the hospital.
+She suggests Tessa seek him where they had their strongest connections.

 Flashback: 5 days before the accident.
-Tessa discovers Skylar has decided to go to Oregon to support his father for the year, leaving her on the East coast.
-She takes it as a sign, as she finally has applied to RISD and was about to express her love, and she breaks it off.
+Tessa discovers Skylar is going to Oregon to support his father for the year, leaving her on the East coast.
+Taking it as a sign, as she finally has applied to RISD and was about to express her love, she breaks it off.

-After buying special photography equipment, Shannon drives Tessa to the places she and Skylar had most closely connected, hoping to catch his image/connect.
+After buying special photography equipment, Shannon drives Tessa to the places she and Skylar had most closely connected, hoping to reconnect.
 Finally they do connect at The Empyrean, but not completely, and he shatters a mirror trying to reach her.
 The police catch up with her there, traced through her mobile.

-At home, her adoptive parents are on top of her, she collapses, and in the hospital she’s told her heart needs to be repaired the next day.
-Shannon sneaks her out, with Skylar’s help (he manipulates some electronics, distracting the nurses), who then guides them to the site of the accident.
+At home, Tessa's adoptive parents are on top of her, she collapses, and in the hospital she's told her heart needs to be repaired the next day.
+Shannon sneaks her out, with Skylar's help (he manipulates some electronics, distracting the nurses, then guides them to the site of the accident).

 In a flashback to the night of the accident, Shannon convinces Tessa to catch Skylar before he leaves.
 The timelines overlap.
-As paramedics attend Tessa’s collapsed body, reunited with Skylar briefly, they are in Paris, in black and white, and mimic the Doisneau print Le baiser… They are back at a house on the beach, and she hears from far off her adoptive mom calling her back.
-Tearfully, she reminds him that ´love never dies’, deciding to go back to live.
+As paramedics attend Tessa's collapsed body, reunited with Skylar briefly, they are in Paris, in black and white, like the Doisneau print Le baiser.
+They are back at a house on the beach, and she hears from far off her adoptive mom calling her back.
+Tearfully, she reminds him that 'love never dies', and decides to go back to live.

+Some time later, Tessa auditions for the RISD using the pictures she made during their time, telling the phenomenon of the in between.

-In a mid-credits scene, Tessa and Skylar are wandering around the beach drawing stick figures on sand.
+In a mid-credits scene, Tessa and Skylar are wandering around the beach, tracing their silhouettes in the sand.

 Cast

 Production

-On February 24, 2021 it was announced that Arie Posin will direct a film for Paramount+.
+On February 24, 2021, it was announced that Arie Posin would direct a film for Paramount+.
 On the same day, the film was announced together with Paranormal Activity: Next of Kin and an upcoming Pet Sematary film, with Joey King revealed as part of the cast.
 In April 2021, April Parker Jones, Celeste O'Connor, Donna Biscoe, Kyle Allen, John Ortiz and Kim Dickens was revealed as part of the cast of the film.

+The film was shot in California and Georgia from March to May 2021, during the COVID-19 pandemic.

 Release

-The film was released on February 11, 2022 on Paramount+.
+The film was released on February 11, 2022, on Paramount+.
 Netflix distributed the film outside the United States releasing on April 8, 2022.